Smarter Than a Camera?

 Click here for more technical info about shutter speed.

-The slower shutter speed blurs the moving water and looks more natural.
+The longer shutter speed makes the water look more natural.

 The AUTO mode on your camera would not know you were taking pictures of a waterfall to adjust the shutter speed appropriately.